20809216Introduction to Education and Teaching

 Criteria

-journal includes explorations of new classroom practice concepts
+Include explorations of classroom practice concepts

-journal includes problems encountered by the teacher
+Include problems encountered by the teacher

-journal connects insights/thoughts to your personal life
+Connect insights/thoughts to your experience

-journal evidences original and critical thinking
+You provide evidence of original and critical thinking

 4. Use components of major educational philosophies to build one’s own perspectives